w3c/pm-wg/admin/epub-additions-2025/transition_request.md

 https://www.w3.org/2002/09/wbs/33280/epub-amendments/results

+TL;DR: 21 approval without comments, 4 abstentions.
+Most of the major stakeholder members (publishers, EPUB Reading system developers) have voted (positively).

 # Formal Objections

-None
+None.

 # Implementation

 All changes are [category 2 features](https://w3c.github.io/epub-specs/epub33/reports/exit_criteria.html#epub-3.3-core).
-The [exit criteria for those features](https://w3c.github.io/epub-specs/epub33/reports/exit_criteria.html#exit-criteria-core) is based on the [EPUBCheck validator](https://www.w3.org/publishing/epubcheck/) which has indeed been updated to ensure conformance with the new recommendations.
+The [exit criteria for those features](https://w3c.github.io/epub-specs/epub33/reports/exit_criteria.html#exit-criteria-core) is based on the [EPUBCheck validator](https://www.w3.org/publishing/epubcheck/) which has been updated to ensure conformance with the new recommendations.
+(See the [EPUBCheck releases](https://github.com/w3c/epubcheck/releases).)

+(It is worth emphasizing the importance of EPUBCheck in this industry: virtually all EPUB Distributer require the submitted EPUB publications to fully pass EPUBCheck.
+Hence the central role of EPUBCheck in the implementation strategy of EPUB.)

 # Patent disclosures